 England also gave us our second "Great" (and the first truly complete one, albeit without any repeats, as Blech had cut 118 bars from the da capo scherzo – a curious omission, as the complete movement still would have fit comfortably on two four-minute sides).
 If the Blech set was a deeply personal interpretation steeped in Romantic license, Harty's approaches the opposite pole of the spectrum, presenting the "Great" with a minimum of interpretive liberty.
 Yet it's far from rigid – just subtle, with gradual tempo adjustments that seem more in keeping with Schubert's artistic temperament.
 As a result, rather than challenging us with constant shifts, the few times that Harty does something radical really stand out, as when he grinds to a near-halt for the final moments of the first movement, suddenly accelerates the da capo scherzo and presents the end of the finale with an enormous sense of grandeur.
 (His sudden shift from the opening to the allegro seems an artifact of joining two 78 rpm sides together nowadays; at the time, it would have been far less evident after pausing for the necessary side change.)
 Throughout we are treated to a high degree of technical polish, attention to precise accents and careful differentiation between slurred and separated notes, abetted by recorded quality that presents the instrumental timbres and balances with extraordinary clarity for the time, all of which further testify to the extraordinary level of excellence of the Hallé Orchestra, which Harty had developed and led since 1920.
 Perhaps the most remarkable movement is the second, which seems to breathe with organic unity while fascinating with the constant interplay of the accompanying figures.
 Harty recorded quite prolifically, through a broad swath of the classical and romantic repertoire, and also led the Hallé in a pioneering 1927-8 set of Schubert's incidental music to Rosamunde, of which only the popular overture and a few other excerpts had previously been recorded.

-Apparently two "Greats" sufficed to satisfy the public appetite for a decade, only after which the next recordings would appear.
-Bruno Walter and the London Symphony Orchestra (HMV, 1938) and Arturo Toscanini and the Philadelphia Orchestra (RCA Victor, 1941), both detailed below, afford a special fascination in the context of their conductors' evolving styles.
-Stock and the Chicago Symphony, though, provide our first example of a performance that sounds rather modern.
+Of the next "Greats" to appear, Bruno Walter and the London Symphony Orchestra (HMV, 1938) and Arturo Toscanini and the Philadelphia Orchestra (RCA Victor, 1941), both detailed below, afford a special fascination in the context of their conductors' evolving styles.
+Stock and the Chicago Symphony, though, provide the first recording to emanate from outside England.
 Stock spent his entire career at the Chicago Symphony and served as its leader for 37 years, a remarkable tenure exceeded only by Mengelberg's half-century at Amsterdam and Ormandy's 44 years at Philadelphia.
 Stock was reputed for his modesty, dignity and direct approach (and consequently is often overlooked nowadays when compared to his more overtly dynamic contemporaries).
 Yet his recordings of short pieces tend to belie that disposition, as many tend to be quite animated, and occasionally even overwrought.
 His recordings of major works, though, elude a consistent style and reflect considerable adaptability – reliable accompaniment (rather placid for Schnabel in 1942 Beethoven Fourth and Fifth Piano Concertos and fiery for Milstein in a 1940 Tchaikovsky Violin Concerto), lots of sudden gear-shifting in a 1927 Tchaikovsky Fifth, a fairly detached 1940 Strauss Also Sprach Zarathustra, and Schumann First (1929) and Fourth (1941) Symphonies that lie comfortably in between.
 Here, bold dynamics, punchy accents and plenty of finely-judged tempo variation all contribute to a swift, emphatic and vivid first movement in which interest never threatens to lapse.
 The Andante is paced as more of a trot than a walk, with each section differentiated by an emotionally-appropriate tempo.
 The scherzo bounds with irrepressible energy, yet ideally balanced against terpsichorean grace.
 My only quibble is with the anomalous finale, in which broad tempo shifts tend to mar a sense of tireless momentum.
 Even so, the entire performance sounds fully engaged yet wholly natural.